 A traveling trophy, The Turner Cup, is awarded to the first man and first woman finisher.

-Your registration fee is just one of the ways Team Fort Collins raises money to fund programming.
+Your registration fee is just one of the ways Team Wellness and Prevention raises money to fund programming.

 We need your help to raise even more funds.
-Please check the pledge option when you register online, and help us continue to the fight against drug and alcohol abuse.
+Please create a donation page on FirstGiving and encourage friends and family to donate.
+Help us continue the fight against drug and alcohol abuse.
 Learn more about the pledge program.

 Registration and Fees

-The fees cover safety (Dive Rescue, EMTs), t-shirt and awards.
-A significant portion is a donation in support of the Team Fort Collins programs.
+The registration fee covers safety (Dive Rescue, EMTs), t-shirt and awards.
+A significant portion is a donation in support of the Team Wellness & Prevention programs.

 $30 – Committee-provided paddler and craft

-The swim committee will provide up to 25 paddlers, with craft, on a first-come, first-served basis for USMS swimmers that request and pay.
+The swim committee will provide up to 25 paddlers, with craft, on a first-come, first-served basis for swimmers that request and pay.
 A wait list will be established if more than 25 requests are received.
 Send email to email@example.com for more information.
+Paddlers are volunteers and all of the $30 fee is a donation to Team Wellness & Prevention.

 $5 – Each additional guest at the check-in dinner.

-The swimmer and paddler receive dinner as part of registration.
+The swimmer and paddler each receive dinner as part of registration.
+Family and friends are welcome to join you as additional guests.